RyanMayWebdev/Pathfinder-Roll-Generator/README.md

 If you wish to reset your submitted stats, press the "Reset Character" button.

 To generate a roll, select what you are rolling for from the drop down list, then enter what the required roll for success is.
 (I realize the DM usually keeps this to themselves, so I might change it)
+Enter in the amount of dice and their type to roll. ex.
+1d20, 2d6, 10d8 etc

-Then hit the roll button and get your result.
+Press roll and get your outcome.
+Best of Luck!